-To set the security scheme for the service, you just need to select “HTTP Bearer” in the dropdown.
+To set the security scheme for the service, you need to select “HTTP Bearer” in the dropdown.
 When you do this a field called “Bearer secret” appears.
-The value from the “Bearer secret” field will be used to digitally sign and to validate JWT security tokens for the service.
+The value from the “Bearer secret” field will be used to sign digitally and to validate JWT security tokens for the service.
 To secure this service, it is advisable to enter a long string of random characters into this field.
 To be able to access the secret when you generate the token, you need to add the secret as a setting.
 Select that setting in any property you want to refer to the secret in your solution.

 Creating Secure Operations

-In any typical business, there are a multitude of business-enhancing applications that don’t require full-stack development teams, where practices such as continuous deployment or test-driven development might be overkill.
-Similarly, a true developer will know, 50-80% of the code they write doesn’t directly support business-specific use cases; it goes into coding and supporting a number of non-unique systems that every application needs – authentication, authorization, database, etc.
+In any typical business, there is a multitude of business-enhancing applications that don’t require full-stack development teams, where practices such as continuous deployment or test-driven development might be overkill.
+Similarly, a true developer will know, 50-80% of the code they write doesn’t directly support business-specific use cases; it goes into coding and supporting several non-unique systems that every application needs – authentication, authorization, database, etc.

 To create two operations under the service.
 Firstly, an operation to authenticate users called Login.
-Here I accept some credentials and will not apply a security scheme as this operation must be open so that anyone can call it with their login credentials to gain access to the service.
+Here you will accept some credentials and will not apply a security scheme as this operation must be open so that anyone can call it with their login credentials to gain access to the service.
 This operation will return the token users must provide when they call my second operation.

-My second operation will return some sensitive information and requires the caller to be authenticated.
-I will call it “GetData” and, to secure it, I just need to select “Apply security scheme” when I create this operation.
+The second operation will return some sensitive information and requires the caller to be authenticated.
+Call it “GetData” and, to secure it, select “Apply security scheme” when you create this operation.
 Calls made to this operation must now supply a valid JWT token to be processed by Linx.

 Generating JSON Web Tokens

-In the login operation, I want to do two things.
-Firstly, I want to check that the login credentials that were submitted are valid.
+In the login operation, there are two tasks to complete.
+Firstly, check that the submitted login credentials are valid.
 This would typically be done by checking a username and password in a database.
-I can find these values in the input to my operation and can verify them by using an ExecuteSQL function from the database plugin.
+You can find these values in the input to the operation and verify them using an ExecuteSQL function from the database plugin.